Dragonius/python3_gateway_control/README.md

 This Python script provides a command-line tool for managing port forwarding on network gateways via UPnP and NAT-PMP protocols.
 It allows users to discover devices, list existing port mappings, and add or remove port forwarding rules with ease.

 ## Features
-Supports both UPnP (Universal Plug and Play) and NAT-PMP (NAT Port Mapping Protocol).
+Supports both UPnP (Universal Plug and Play) and NAT-PMP (NAT Port Mapping Protocol).<br/>
-Discover UPnP and NAT-PMP-enabled devices on the network.
+Discover UPnP and NAT-PMP-enabled devices on the network.<br/>
-List all existing UPnP port mappings and NAT-PMP public IP.
+List all existing UPnP port mappings and NAT-PMP public IP.<br/>
-Add and remove port forwarding rules for both protocols.
+Add and remove port forwarding rules for both protocols.<br/>
-Configurable options for protocol, port numbers, description, and lifetime.
+Configurable options for protocol, port numbers, description, and lifetime.<br/>

 ## Requirements
 Python 3.7 or later